waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Maintenance Mandate (CRITICAL FAILURE):** I deferred fixing my broken `generate_path_plan` tool in Victory Road, violating the core directive that maintaining automation is the highest priority.
 Faulty tools must be fixed immediately.
 - **Agent Engineering Failure (`battle_strategist_agent`):** I failed to correctly engineer the `battle_strategist_agent`'s prompt and input schema, leading to suboptimal suggestions.
 I must prioritize iterative refinement of agents.
 - **Scientific Mindset & Hypothesis Testing (CRITICAL FAILURE):** My fixation on a single solution path must be avoided.
 When a primary hypothesis repeatedly fails, I must actively seek to falsify it by testing alternative routes and solutions.
 I must be more meticulous in observing, forming a single testable hypothesis, documenting, testing, and then attempting to *falsify* the conclusion.
 - **Navigational Failure (Indigo Plateau):** I fundamentally misunderstood the Indigo Plateau layout.
 I observed the Nurse/PC in the eastern building but failed to pathfind there.
 My conclusion should have been that the area was physically divided and unreachable from my entrance.
-Instead of accepting this and forming a new hypothesis (e.g., "The PC is in a separate building on Route 23"), I exhibited confirmation bias, repeatedly trying to enter the same wrong building and assuming my tools were broken.
+Instead of accepting this and forming a new hypothesis (e.g., "The entrance to the Pokémon Center facilities must be a separate entrance on Route 23 that I have missed."), I exhibited confirmation bias, repeatedly trying to enter the same wrong building and assuming my tools were broken.
 This wasted dozens of turns.
 The correct scientific process is:
   - **Observation:** Entered eastern Indigo Plateau building.
 Can see Nurse/PC, but they are behind an impassable counter.
   - **Hypothesis 1:** I can walk to the Nurse/PC from my current position.
   - **Test 1:** Attempt to pathfind.